 *Don’t rich people ever dirty?* I ask myself to the air.

-Unconsciously I start to smooth down and adjust my expensive new dress that now suddenly feels cheap and completely inadequate. so I pick up the pace to get through this self-imposed humiliation ritual as quickly as possible.
+I unconsciously start to smooth down and adjust my felt pretty dress that now suddenly feels cheap and completely inadequate. so I pick up the pace to get through this self-imposed humiliation ritual as quickly as possible.
 I enter the grand facade of the lobby on a mission, unimpressed and deliberately make eye contact with no one under the pretense that it might help me fit in, go unnoticed or both.

 *This is what you get for having rich friends* I scold myself.